smcgdub/MS3_Project_Tipsy_Mac_Staggers/README.md

 - os.environ.setdefault("MONGO_DBNAME", "enter value")

 9. Add your env.py file to the gitignore file.
 (This is essential to ensure your confidential details will not be pushed into the public domain)
-10. in your terminal type `python3 app.py` and press enter to run the programme.
+10. In your terminal type `python3 app.py` and press enter to run the programme.

 ### **Deployment to Heroku** ###